ML4HPC/GeneML/README.md

   ```
 - **classification/gene_embeddings_classification_train_only.py** is a python script for simple binary classification only with the training set of exon embeddings for each gene and prediction performance check using 5-fold CV
 - **classification/classification_modeling_late_fusion.py** is a python script for simple binary classification with gene embeddings and demographic information separately and AUC calculation using stratified 10-fold CV
-- **classification/classification_modeling_intermediate_delong.py** is a python script for simple binary classification with gene embeddings and demographic information in a single input array and AUC calculation using stratified 10-fold CV + Delong's test with FDR correction for model selection
+- **classification/classification_modeling_intermediate_delong.py** is a python script for simple binary classification with gene embeddings and demographic information in a single input array and AUC calculation using nested CV (stratified 10-fold & 5-fold) + Delong's test with FDR correction for model selection
 - **classification/classification_modeling_single_gene.py** is a python script for simple binary classification (XGB) with single gene embeddings and demographic information in a single input array and AUC calculation using stratified 10-fold CV
 - **classification/hyperparameter_tuning.py** is a python script for tuning hyperparameters for CatBoostClassifier with gene embeddings & demographic information + saving the trained model